Amber Wang, Undergraduate Volunteer

 Mariia Machalina, Lab Volunteer

-Mariia Machalina is a junior at Lake Forest College majoring in Psychology.
+Mariia Machalina is a senior at Lake Forest College majoring in Psychology.
 She is an aspiring undergraduate researcher with a strong interest in language, developmental processes, and psychopathology.
 Through her work as a Registered Behavior Technician, she has gained extensive experience working with neurodivergent and vulnerable populations of children and adolescents.

 Her career goal is to become a psychology doctoral student specializing in communication and mood disorders in adolescence and young adulthood.
 She is dedicated to advancing psychoeducation and reducing stigma surrounding mental health.
 In the lab, she hopes to further develop her research skills while contributing to a deeper understanding of the biological and environmental factors influencing ASD and Fragile X syndrome.